lecztomek/ebike-andurino-nano/README.md

 ---

+## 🔻 RC Low-Pass Filter (Required)

+Most e-bike controllers expect a **smooth analog voltage**, not a PWM signal.
+A **low-pass RC filter** is required to convert the PWM output into a stable voltage that mimics the throttle.

 ### 📏 How to Check Throttle Voltage Range

 To correctly simulate a throttle signal, you must match the **PWM voltage range** to what your e-bike controller expects (e.g., 1.0V to 4.2V).
 To find this range: